 In October 2011, the United States Environmental Protection Agency (the "EPA") named us as one of more than 100 businesses that may be a potentially responsible party for the Portland Harbor Superfund Site (the "PHS Site").
 On January 6, 2017, the EPA issued an initial Record of Decision ("ROD") regarding the site.
 The ROD includes a combination of dredging, capping, and enhanced natural recovery that would take approximately thirteen years to construct plus additional time for monitored natural recovery, at an estimated present value cost of \$1.05 billion.
-The EPA has now requested a Pre-Remedial Design Report ("Pre-RD") to help determine if the ROD is appropriate or should be reduced.
-The Pre-RD is due on May 9, 2019, and a revised ROD should be issued sometime thereafter.
+At a meeting on December 4, 2018, the EPA announced that it expects parties to submit a plan to remediate the river and harbor per the original ROD within the next 2-3 years.
+It also expects allocation of amounts among the parties to be determined in the same time frame.
+It is willing to consider de minimus and de micromis settlements but is unlikely to approve any before completion of the remedial design process.

 The EPA has not yet allocated responsibility for the contamination among the potentially responsible parties, including JT Ryerson.
 We do not currently have sufficient information available to us to determine whether the ROD will be executed as currently stated, whether and to what extent JT Ryerson may be held responsible for any of the identified contamination, and how much (if any) of the final plan's costs might ultimately be allocated to JT Ryerson.
 Therefore, management cannot predict the ultimate outcome of this matter or estimate a range of potential loss at this time.

-There are various claims and pending actions against the Company.
-The amount of liability, if any, for those claims and actions at December 31, 2017 is not determinable but, in the opinion of management, such liability, if any, will not have a material adverse effect on the Company's financial position, results of operations, or cash flows.
+There are various other claims and pending actions against the Company.
+The amount of liability, if any, for those claims and actions at December 31, 2018 is not determinable but, in the opinion of management, such liability, if any, will not have a material adverse effect on the Company's financial position, results of operations, or cash flows.
 We maintain liability insurance coverage to assist in protecting our assets from losses arising from or related to activities associated with business operations.